 The coalition is represented by individuals in the community from the following agencies or sectors:

-Survivors who have lost a loved one to suicide, Four County Family Center, the Four County ADAMhs Board, Maumee Valley Guidance Center, Recovery Services of NW Ohio, the Center for Child and Family Advocacy, Defiance County General Health District, Defiance County Health Department, Fulton County Health Department, Fulton County Health Center, Fulton County Job and Family Services, Fulton County Healthy Choices Caring Communities Coalition, Bryan Area Health Education Center, Defiance County Sheriff Department, Northwest State Community College, Four County Career Center, NW Ohio Educational Service Center, Defiance High School, Napoleon High School, Delta High School, Patrick Henry Middle School, Evergreen Middle School, North Central School District OSU Extension Henry County, OSU Extension Fulton County
+Survivors who have lost a loved one to suicide, the Four County ADAMhs Board, A Renewed Mind, Maumee Valley Guidance Center, Recovery Services of NW Ohio, the Center for Child and Family Advocacy, Defiance County General Health District, Defiance County Health Department, Fulton County Health Department, Fulton County Health Center, Fulton County Job and Family Services, Fulton County Healthy Choices Caring Communities Coalition, Fulton County Sheriff Department, Bryan Area Health Education Center, Defiance County Sheriff Department, Northwest State Community College, Four County Career Center, NW Ohio Educational Service Center, Defiance High School, Napoleon High School, Delta High School, Patrick Henry Middle School, Evergreen Middle School, North Central School District OSU Extension Henry County, OSU Extension Fulton County, Henry County Health Department, Henry County Hospital

 A growing body of evidence has demonstrated that alcohol and drug abuse are second only to depression and other mood disorders as the most frequent risk factor for suicide.
 In fact, as many as 25% of all suicides are completed under the influence of drugs or alcohol.
 If you or a loved one struggle with addiction, it is important to seek help.
 Treatment does work, and recovery is possible.
 For more information on addiction and the treatments available in our area, click on the link below.